-Originally from Victoria BC, Meran Currie-Roberts has had a successful career across Canada as a cellist, teacher and arts administrator.
-Prior to joining the Edmonton Symphony full-time in 2018, she frequently appeared with the Calgary Philharmonic, Winnipeg Symphony, Kitchener-Waterloo Symphony, Thunder Bay Symphony, Windsor Symphony, and Colorado Music Festival orchestras.
+Originally from Victoria BC, Meran Currie-Roberts has had a successful career across Canada as a cellist, fundraiser, arts administrator and teacher.
+She is currently the Executive Director of the Health Arts Society of Alberta as well as a cellist with the Edmonton Symphony Orchestra.
 As a chamber musician, Meran has played for the Edmonton Recital Society, Festival of the Sound, Elora Festival, Festival Ibero Americano, Music at Port Milford, Jeunesses Musicales Canada, Schleswig-Holstein Musik Festival, Kincardine Festival and Festival Vancouver.
+She made her solo debut with the Edmonton Symphony Orchestra in 2020, playing Jocelyn Morlock's Solace.
 She is also a member of the Chamber Orchestra of Edmonton.

 After graduating with a B.Mus and M.Mus from the University of Toronto, Meran was an active cellist and teacher in the Toronto area.
 She frequently appeared with the Kitchener-Waterloo, Thunder Bay, and Windsor Symphonies as well as a five-year stint playing for the Toronto production of The Lion King!

 Meran moved to Winnipeg with her young family in 2009, quickly establishing herself with an appointment as Dean of the Manitoba Conservatory of Music and Arts (MCMA).
 She was responsible for a music faculty of over forty teachers, as well as programming for locations in Winnipeg and Steinbach, MB.
 She started a multi-generational fiddle program at the MCMA as well as running outreach programs in three school in Winnipeg’s inner-city.